 Sustainability and democracy: long journeys in the same direction

 Participatory democrats, rather than deliberative democrats, had led the way in the study of the public sphere.
-There certainly were great works informed also by a deliberative sensibility in the study of the public sphere: from Jane Mansbridge’s seminal book Beyond Adversarial Democracy to Francesca Polletta’s path breaking Freedom is an Endless Struggle.
+There certainly were great works informed also by a deliberative sensibility in the study of the public sphere: from Jane Mansbridge’s seminal book Beyond Adversary Democracy to Francesca Polletta’s path breaking Freedom is an Endless Meeting.
 Yet, it was participatory democratic ideas that were at the center of debates on and investigations of democracy in institutions such as workplaces and businesses, families and religious communities, civil society associations and social movements.

 I was somewhat puzzled by deliberative democrats’ tendency to focus on circumscribed experiments of democratic deliberation when Habermasian arguments pointed at society-wide deliberative democratic engagement as the main way to address the growing complexity of our world.
 Certainly, the extensive body of studies on deliberative (state or popular) institutions provided a fundamental resource for understanding the functioning of democratic deliberation.
 Nevertheless, many agreed, it was problematic that much less attention had been given to the role of deliberation in the considerably broader and messier realm of the public sphere.

 So, my intention to look at the deliberative democratic qualities of a social movement was timely; and I decided to focus on Transition, a really fascinating and ever evolving transnational movement promoting sustainability and resilience.
 Yet, there were some lingering questions.
 First, why study the deliberative democratic qualities of a movement mobilizing for sustainability and resilience?
 That is, why not look, instead, at the democratic qualities of movements mobilizing for democracy?